Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Storm Responder compare to generators of similar power (between 5500 and 6500 W).

-- The Storm Responder, offering a run time of around 11 hours with a full tank at a 50% load, falls within the average autonomy range when compared to its peers.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Predator 6500, which is able to run for around 14.5 hours.
+- With around 11 hours of runtime at 50% load, the Storm Responder provides a higher run time when compared to similarly powerful products.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Pulsar PG7500, which is able to run for around 13 hours.

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W generators, the Briggs & Stratton Storm Responder is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W generators, the Briggs & Stratton Storm Responder is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.